smotastic/slice/README.md

 # Initial Import
 Create an initial Database out of a given Folder.
 Creates Categories in Folder, adds Metadatas to Folders...

+# Version Control
+Version Control with SVN (only local)